GoogleCloudPlatform/bank-of-anthos/extras/cloudshell/tutorial.md

 Minikube creates a local Kubernetes cluster on Cloud Shell.

-1. Click <walkthrough-editor-spotlight spotlightId="minikube-status-bar">Minikube Stopped</walkthrough-editor-spotlight> on the status bar.
+1. Click <walkthrough-editor-spotlight spotlightId="minikube-status-bar">minikube</walkthrough-editor-spotlight> on the status bar located at the bottom of the editor window.

-2. Click **Start**.
+2. The command palette will prompt you to choose which minikube cluster to control.
+Select **minikube** and, in the next prompt, click **Start**.

 3. If prompted, authorize Cloud Shell to make a GCP API call with your credentials.

-Once the status bar says <walkthrough-editor-spotlight spotlightId="minikube-status-bar">Minikube Running</walkthrough-editor-spotlight>, you're ready to move on to the next step.
+Once minikube has finished starting, you're ready to move on to the next step.

 ---